adrien-zinger/adrien-zinger/README.md

 ### Luc
 A P2P architecture developed in **_Rust_** that is a swiss knife were I put everything I think interessant or funny to do.
-This start with a chat that and to a asynchrone logger in a P2P network.
+This project started with a simple chat and led to an asynchrone/synchrone logger in a P2P network.
 <!--
 It will lead to a data sharing system between code repositories through the network.
 But it can be usefull for some hack because it should implement a global synchronisation in small groups.
 A project orchestra has to be implemented to check if multiple nodes can be synchronised.
 And finaly I want to use my projects Diff and TF-IDF to provide a datasharing system fully synchronised with the help of git bare repositories.